The historic downtown of Charleston SC

 Fort Sumter is an island fort off the coast of Charleston.
 It played an important role in the American Civil War and is, therefore, an interesting halt on every traveler’s Charleston itinerary.

 You can also see many cannons on site.
-But beware, you cannot climb on them.
-Take time to explore the grounds and enjoy the cool sea breeze when you are here.
+But beware: You cannot climb on them.

-You will need to get a ferry from Liberty Square or Patriot’s Point to get to the fort.
+Pro Tip: You will need to take a ferry from Liberty Square or Patriot’s Point to get to the fort.
+Book your Fort Sumter Entry Ticket & Ferry Ride.

 Shop at Charleston City Market